temporaerhaus/website/content/pages/verein/index.en.md

 For all things concerning the association you can reach us best at _vorstand (at) verschwoerhaus (dot) de_.

 ### Membership
 You want to join our non-profit association?
-Please send us an email to `vorstand ÄT verschwoerhaus.de` with your name, e-mail, postal address and a short description why you want to join and how and where you are active in the past at the Verschwörhaus.
+Please send us an email to `vorstand ÄT verschwoerhaus.de` with your name, e-mail, postal address (needed for the charitable donation certificate) and a short description why you want to join and how and where you are active in the past at the Verschwörhaus.

+### Supporting Membershop
+We're happy to welcome you or your organization as a supporting member for our non-profit association.
+Please send us an email to `vorstand ÄT verschwoerhaus.de` with your name, e-mail, postal address (needed for the charitable donation certificate).